gliff-ai/jest-browserstack-automate/README.md

 If no env vars are set, it will run locally, you will need the driver installed for the selected browser.

-If BROWSERSTACK_URL is set, it will use Browserstack for the driver (capabilities can be passed as the final arg to `test`)
+If BROWSERSTACK_NAME is set, it will use Browserstack for the driver (capabilities can be passed as the final arg to `test`)

 If BROWSERSTACK_ACCESS_KEY is set, the Browserstack local proxy will be set up, which allows the use of local URLs.